Climate and seasons

-Crew in New Zealand are not unionized but The Blue Book is the standard reference document of best practices for the engagement of screen production crew in New Zealand.
-See – www.nztecho.com
+Crew in New Zealand are not unionized but The Blue Book is the standard reference document for best practices for the engagement of screen production crew in New Zealand.
+See – screenguild.co.nz

 These conditions are negotiable for longer shoots (e.g. some film and television productions have agreed a working week of five x 12 hour days).For more specific information about crew rates, working conditions and so on please contact Big Pictures

-There is an extensive range of the latest HD camera equipment available in New Zealand, including Alexa and Red Epics cameras, as well as 35mm and 16mm equipment.
+There is an extensive range of the latest HD camera equipment available in New Zealand, including Alexa and Red large format cameras.
 A wide range of spherical and anamorphic lenses are able to be rented locally.

-Specialist equipment available includes Phantom high speed cameras, super techno cranes, tracking vehicles, gyro stabilized heads, steadicams, helicopters and mounts, motion control equipment, special effects equipment, underwater film equipment and so on.
+Specialist equipment available includes heavy lift drones, a Russian Arm Mini, high speed cameras, super techno cranes, tracking vehicles, a range of gyro stabilized heads, steadicam, helicopters and mounts, motion control equipment, special effects equipment, underwater film equipment and so on.